aiyeola/wcffutmx/README.md

 # BioData app for WCF-FUTMinna

-This app is inspired from looking for an alternative solution to collecting biodata of students without use of services like googleDocs
+This app is inspired by my passion to build web solutions and automation's

 ## Purpose